 - NSW Passenger Transport Act 2014

-The disqualifying offences list is offered as a guide only.
-You may also wish to seek independent legal advice.
+The disqualifying offences list is offered as a guide only and Independent legal advice should also be sought.

 What if a person has a disqualifying offence?

-Under Clause 24 of the Regulation, a person must not drive a taxi or hire vehicle that is being used to provide a passenger service if the person has been found guilty of a disqualifying offence.
-There is no right of appeal to the Point to Point Transport Commissioner or the NSW Civil and Administrative Tribunal in this instance.
+A person must not drive a taxi or hire vehicle (including rideshare) that is being used to provide a passenger service if the person has been found guilty of a disqualifying offence.
+There is no right of appeal to the Point to Point Transport Commissioner or to the NSW Civil and Administrative Tribunal in this instance.

-Taxi service providers (other than affiliated providers) and booking service providers are ‘responsible persons’ for ensuring that a driver with a disqualifying offence does not drive a taxi or hire vehicle.
+Taxi service providers (other than affiliated providers) and booking service providers are responsible under point to point transport law for ensuring that a driver with a disqualifying offence does not drive a taxi or hire vehicle.

 What if the offence occurred in another Australian state or territory or overseas?